Orlando, My Political Biography: Release

-On 2 February, 2023 it was reported that Paris-based sales company The Party Film Sales has acquired world rights of the film.
+On 2 February 2023 it was reported that Paris-based sales company The Party Film Sales has acquired world rights of the film.
 On 7 March 2023, it was reported that Sideshow and Janus Films bought the right of the film for North America.
 They are planning a theatrical release after screening of the film at high-profile festivals in North America.
+It was invited to Horizons section of 57th Karlovy Vary International Film Festival, where it was screened on 30 June 2023.
+The film is also invited to the 2023 Toronto International Film Festival in Wavelengths section.
+It will also be screened at the 2023 Atlantic International Film Festival in Documentaries section on 16 September 2023.
+The film also made it to 'Zabaltegi-Tabakalera' section of the 71st San Sebastián International Film Festival and screened on 23 September 2023.

+The documentary was also invited to the 2023 Vancouver International Film Festival in 'Spectrum' section and was screened on 28 September 2023.
+It also made to the 2023 New York Film Festival in the Main Slate, and was screened on 3 October 2023; and to the 18th Rome Film Festival, where it was screened in the same month.